shriramdevanathan/ToyWeatherSimulator/README.md

 13. The flow starts from MainApp.java.

+14. I also wrote a simple Statistics helper to help me with Variance and SD calculations.

 Further Scope(What I WOULD HAVE loved to do):
 1. I could have considered location as one of the parameters to determine/forecast temperature.
 But my code is very configurable, so it can be done quite easily.